browserengineering/book/book/animations.md

 * *Draw* the textures onto the screen.

-SDL and Skia support all of these steps---in fact, it's mostly a matter of passing them the right parameters.
-Let's do that.
-Note that a real browser typically implements both CPU and GPU raster and draw, because in some cases CPU raster and draw can be faster than using the GPU, or it may be necessary to work around bugs.[^example-cpu-fast] In our browser, for simplicity, we'll stick to GPU mode for all pages.
+Luckily, SDL and Skia support all of these steps; it's mostly a matter of passing them the right parameters.
+So let's do that.
+Note that a real browser typically implements both CPU and GPU raster and draw, because in some cases CPU raster and draw can be faster than using the GPU, or it may be necessary to work around bugs.[^example-cpu-fast] In our browser, for simplicity, we'll always use the GPU.

 [^example-cpu-fast]: Any of the four steps can make GPU raster and draw slow.
 Large display lists take a while to upload.
 Complex display list commands take longer to compile.
 Raster can be slow if there are many surfaces, and draw can be slow if surfaces are deeply nested.
 On a CPU, the upload step and compile steps aren't necessary, and more memory is available for raster and draw.
 Of course, many optimizations are available for both GPU and CPU, so choosing the best way to raster and draw a given page can be quite complex.

 [gpu]: https://en.wikipedia.org/wiki/Graphics_processing_unit

-First, install the OpenGL library:
+First, we'll need to install the OpenGL library:

     pip3 install PyOpenGL